Business operator tax guide – Everything you need to know about tax in small businesses

 Partnerships and limited partnerships

 The principle is the same for partnerships with the difference that it is the partners who are responsible for paying in preliminary tax for their share of the company’s expected surplus.
 To do so, you need to be approved for special employee tax, “särskild A-skatt” (also known as “SA-skatt”).
 You do so by filing a preliminary income tax return as a private person.
-The Swedish Tax Agency then comes back with a decision on how much money you should pay in to your personal tax account every month (you can identify your personal OCR number here).
+The Swedish Tax Agency then comes back with a decision on how much money you should pay to your personal tax account every month (you can identify your personal OCR number here).
 You pay to the same bankgiro and at the same time intervals as above.

 At Verksamt.se where you find the formula for a tax calculation in limited company’s, you can also find the corresponding formula for partnerships and limited partnerships.
 What can be a little confusing is the standard deduction for self-employment social security contributions.
 So you deduct 25% of your share of the profit before you calculate the self-employment social security contributions; this is because the social security contributions are in themselves a deductible cost for the company.
 Both municipal tax and self-employment social security contributions are paid in to your private tax account.